 Often the key to agreement is empathy and putting yourself for a moment in the situation of people encountered.
 At the beginning we see red eyes, silver teeth, sticks in hands and furrowed eyebrows.
 After the first reaction of fear and dislike, we ask ourselves why they look like this and have gone out onto the streets.
 It is because they cannot afford a dentist, their hands are rubbed off from physical work, with soil in nails, skin burnt in the sun, eyes are red, tired of stimulants used to ease the pain of everyday life.
 My second approach to the crowd has not been filmed.
 I took off my helmet, all the expensive equipment and went with a smile to the most dangerously looking fellows.
 I showed interest in their problem, said that I would gladly write about their situation on our modest channels of communication.
 They liked it because that is why they went out to the street.
-They want attention and their government to introduce necessary changes (so for more info about the strike and its results check out my next post).
+They want attention and their government to introduce necessary changes.

 - Tell your story